 Background article, graphic novel: Electric Life.
 Text Sander Funneman, illustrations Peter Brouwers Text © Sander Funneman, Illustrations © Peter Brouwers The electric dance between flora and fauna is a tale […]

-This article is about the amazing way coral reefs seem to behave as electric ecosystems and provides ideas how this electric side might provide keys as to how to help […]
+This article is about the amazing way coral reefs seem to behave as electric ecosystems, and provides ideas how this electric side might provide keys as to how to help […]

 Light and color do something to us, and to everything that lives.
 Humans, plants and animals respond to the subtle instructions of light and color.
 Text © Sander Funneman, Illustrations […]